Why Choose Organic?

 How does this directly affect you and your health?

-Absorbing over 60% of whatever it comes in contact with, our skin should be our most protected organ in our body.
-However, we are incapable of doing this when there are over 8,000 chemicals that are being used in the manufacturing of clothing we are wearing every day.
+Our skin absorbs over 60% of whatever it comes in contact with, therefore it should be the most protected organ in our body.
+However, we are incapable of doing protecting our skin when there can be over 8,000 chemicals that are used in the manufacture of the clothing we wear on a daily basis.

 Simply said, (and bluntly) the toxins in our clothes are killing us!